 <Part Name> <Your Last Name>

 Keeping the naming consistent makes it easier for me to keep everything straight on my end.
-However, if you're uploading directly from your phone you may not have an option to rename your file.
-In this case, don't sweat it – just upload it anyway.
+However, if you're having trouble, don't sweat it – just do whatever works..

 A new Dropbox folder is set up to hold the incoming recordings for each project.
 You do not have to have a Dropbox account or be a Dropbox user to submit your file this way.
 The link to the Dropbox folder is available in the project-specific information.